golanlevin/DrawingWithMachines/assignments/2025/02_getting_started/README.md

 * What was the challenge?
 * What was the casualty?

 Create a post in the Discord channel `#2-1-personal-speculation`.
-In your own voice, in a few sentences, please **speculate**.
+In your own voice, in a few sentences, please **speculate** about the questions above.

 <details> <summary><em>What?</em></summary>
 We’re about to spend a semester making things with machines—and machines have a way of changing the people who use them.
 This prompt is a way to take your own baseline measurement.
 I ask you to imagine, before we start, how automation might actually <em>matter</em> to you, in your creative work — what you’d want from it, what might trip you up, and what you might have to give up.
 Months from now, you may be able to look back and see how your thinking has shifted.</details>